pub struct Group(/* private fields */);Expand description

 pub fn builder() -> Builder<'static>

-Construct a Builder preconfigured for creating a Group
+Construct a Builder preconfigured for creating a Group.

-Specifically, this creates a builder with the Software::DUMMY
+Specifically, this creates a builder with the Software::DUMMY event

-set to GROUP | ID | TOTAL_TIME_ENABLED | TOTAL_TIME_RUNNING
+and with read_format set to GROUP | ID | TOTAL_TIME_ENABLED | TOTAL_TIME_RUNNING.
+If you override read_format you will need to

-is set, otherwise build_group
+ensure that ReadFormat::GROUP is set, otherwise build_group will

 return an error.